Birch tar: benefits, harm, application

 - tar.

-Preparing an ointment is very simple.
+Preparing the ointment is very simple.
 A couple of drops of tar are added to the required amount of cream (oil).

 Treatment with birch tar

-Tar appears as a result of the reaction from the decomposition of bitulin, consisting of benzene, phenol, toluene, xylene, phytoncides and organic acids.
-These elements are useful, each his own and help atherosclerosis, arthritis.
+Tar appears as a result of the reaction from the decomposition of bitulin, consisting of benzene, phenol, toluene, xylene, phytoncides and acids of organic origin.
+These elements each have their own benefits and help with atherosclerosis and arthritis.

-Among other things, tar is able to cure a sore throat, gangrene, bronchial asthma.
+Among other things, tar can cure a sore throat, gangrene, and bronchial asthma.

-Tar as a remedy for hair reduces hair loss.
-It easily copes with diseases caused by the fungus.
-Tar is good at helping to cope with the healing of difficult to heal wounds, such as non-healing ulcers, scrofula, inflammatory diseases of the rectum.
+Tar as a hair product reduces hair loss.
+It easily copes with diseases caused by fungus.
+Tar helps cope well with the healing of difficult-to-heal wounds, such as non-healing ulcers, scrofula, and inflammatory diseases of the rectum.

-Among other things, tar copes with itching, dermatosis.
+Among other things, tar copes with skin itching and dermatosis.
 Treats postpartum mastitis in women.
 Cures smallpox, eczema, psoriasis, bedsores.

-Tar in its pure form, i.e. processed, is used as a medicine in the treatment of oncology.
-He is able to support the patient's body after chemotherapy and medication.
-With an ovarian cyst, tar can reduce the proliferation of cancer cells.
-The same happens with adenoma, a disease of the mammary glands.
-It is also used as a cancer prevention tool.
+Tar in its pure form, i.e. processed, used as a medicine in the treatment of oncology.
+It is able to support the patient’s body after chemotherapy procedures and a course of medication.
+With ovarian cysts, tar can reduce the proliferation of cancer cells.
+A similar thing happens with adenoma, a disease of the mammary glands.
+It is also used as a cancer prevention agent.

 Birch tar inside

-To deal with cold or bronchitis you will need: a teaspoon of tar, a liter of water.
-Dissolve tar in water and consume every day before going to bed.
-If a child is treated this way, milk can be used instead of water.
+To cope with cold or bronchitis you will need: a teaspoon of tar, a liter of water.
+Dissolve the tar in water and consume every day before going to bed.
+If a child is being treated this way, milk can be used instead of water.

-When getting rid of worms or other parasites, tar and honey are needed.
-You should eat a teaspoon of honey with tar every day in the evening.
+When getting rid of worms or other parasites, you need tar and honey.
+You should eat a teaspoon of honey with tar every evening.
 The amount of tar needs to be increased gradually.
-Start with one drop each day, adding another drop.
-The duration of the use of such a medicine is twelve days.
+Start with one drop, adding another drop each day.
+The duration of use of this medicine is twelve days.

-There is an excellent method for the treatment of atherosclerosis tar.
+There is an excellent method for treating atherosclerosis with tar.

 - ½ teaspoon of tar;